Inflationary phase transitions in the early Universe: A Bayesian study with space-based gravitational-wave detectors: Gravitational Waves from Inflationary Phase Transitions

 The peak value of the primary GW power spectrum can be parametrized as

 while the peak energy density of the secondary component scales as

 The secondary GW component is parametrically larger than the primary one.
+Because the quantitative validity check is most naturally interpreted after the Taiji detectability contours have been introduced, we collect the primary--secondary comparison in Appendix~\ref{app:primary_secondary}.
+The comparison shows that the breakdown boundary of the secondary-only approximation lies far below the Taiji-accessible region.
 In the remainder of this work, we therefore focus exclusively on the secondary GW contribution, which dominates the observable signal over the relevant parameter space.
 The present-day GW energy-density spectrum can be written as